 Name of the Committee 3

-Membership
+Membership 3

-Duties and Responsibilities
+Duties and Responsibilities 4

 Officers and Organization 5

 Duties of the Officers 5

-Meetings 6
+Meetings б

-Amendments to these By-laws
+Amendments to these By-laws 7

+Meeting Remotely and Virtually 7

-Resolution of Adoption
+Resolution of Adoption 9

+Resolution of Amendments 0

 This publication was prepared in cooperation with the Department of Transportation, State of Georgia, and Federal Highway Administration.
-The opinions, findings, and conclusions in these publications are those of the author(s) and not necessarily those of the Department of Transportation, State of Georgia, or the Federal Highway This publication was prepared in cooperation with the Department of Transportation, State of Georgia, and Federal Highway Administration.
 The opinions, findings, and conclusions in these publications are those of the author(s) and not necessarily those of the Department of Transportation, State of Georgia, or the Federal Highway Administration.